-There are dozens of venomous snakes in Thailand which could kill you with a good bite.
+There are dozens of venomous snakes in Thailand that could kill you with a good bite.
+Almost all of them can be treated in a public hospital with success.
+If you are bitten by a krait or cobra, get to the hospital quickly.

 Which Snake Is the One You Would NOT Want to Be Bitten By?